yiruyang2025/yiruyang2025.github.io/_posts/2025-04-27-Lessons Learnt from parents and grandparents.md

 - Always cherish those 'Real' Moments in your life
 - Nothing's more important than our own families and good friends
 - Beliefs are always important
+- When you still have energy and passion, build your own bridge and Garden 🌁
 - Always remember to Connect Your Own Dots

 - For everything else, just BE PATIENT :)